CodeMasterApp/CodeMaster-Version-Control-Kit/README.md

-> The code is originally from https://github.com/AuroraEditor/Version-Control-Kit
+> Some parts of the code are from https://github.com/AuroraEditor/Version-Control-Kit

 # CodeMasterVersionControlKit
 CodeMaster Version Control Kit allows us to perform actions like commiting, pulling, pushing and fetching history of whole files or just a certain line of code.